-When people are in doubt of what decision to make, they look at the choices others have made to help them decide.
+Any good marketer will have two things going for them: they’ll have significant client results, and they’ll understand the importance and power of social proof.
+When people are in doubt about a decision, they look at the choices others have made to help them decide.
 Think Amazon reviews!
 It’s often the reviews that sell the products, not the marketing copy.

 As an author of two books on LinkedIn, I know how vital those Amazon reviews are, especially for people who don’t know me.

-So, make this information easy for them to find, by aiming to have a minimum of 5 to 10 quality LinkedIn recommendations on your profile.
+Make this information easy for them to find by aiming to have a minimum of five quality LinkedIn recommendations on your profile.

 How to Ask For LinkedIn Recommendations and Get Them

-While having many glowing recommendations should be your goal, there is a right way and a wrong way to go about it.
+While having many glowing recommendations should be your goal, there is a right way and a wrong way to go about getting them.

-I’m going to provide you with five ways to improve your success in gaining LinkedIn recommendations.
-These tips will help ensure that you aren’t spending time doing things that won’t produce results, and more importantly, which won’t damage your personal brand and credibility with your existing network.
+I’ll show you five ways to improve your success getting LinkedIn recommendations.
+These tips will help ensure you don’t waste time on ineffective tactics and, more importantly, you don’t damage your personal brand and credibility with your existing network.

-If this seems like a no-brainer to you, then you’re already on the right track.
+If this seems like a no-brainer to you, you’re already on the right track.

-Although some people might be willing to exchange a recommendation with you, even though you don’t know each other (or know each other well enough to write a recommendation), this is a HUGE risk to your credibility.
+Although some people might be willing to give you a recommendation in exchange for yours even though you don’t know each other (or don’t know each other well enough to write a recommendation), this is a HUGE risk to your credibility.

-Not only should your praise be reserved for those who have earned it, but there is danger in recommending someone who turns out to be a let-down.
-This will only tarnish your credibility on LinkedIn (and in the real world).
+Firstly, your praise should be reserved for those who have earned it.
+Secondly, there is danger in recommending someone who might turn out to be a letdown.
+This will tarnish your credibility on LinkedIn (and in the real world).

 Remember that quality LinkedIn recommendations are essential.
-To ensure you are getting quality recommendations, only ask for recommendations from credible people, who can genuinely vouch for who you are and what you do.
+To ensure you are getting quality recommendations, ask for them only from credible people who can genuinely vouch for who you are and what you do.

-This can include previous or current employers, clients, colleagues, coworkers, industry peers or instructors.
+Examples of people whom you may want to ask for recommendations include previous or current employers, clients, colleagues, coworkers, industry peers and instructors.

 The best way to ask for LinkedIn recommendations is by sharing the reason you are requesting one, which brings me to the next step.